Courses

 Join us this year in San Diego and virtually* for the largest annual acupuncture conference in the US!

-All sessions are approved by NCCAOM and the California Acupuncture Board
+All sessions are pending approval by NCCAOM and the California Acupuncture Board

 The NCCAOM category is listed next to each session name.
 The conference is not separately approved by the Florida Acupuncture Board.
 However, Florida may accept NCCAOM-approved courses.
 Please contact the Florida Acupuncture Board for more information.